mathyc0de/coursera-downloader-gui/README.md

 ## Requeriments

-The installation of Python (3.9 or higher).
+The installation of Python (3.9 or higher) and Git is required.

 ## Windows Installation Instructions
 Copy the code provided below, which executes the run.ps1 script.
 This script will handle the installation of necessary dependencies and copy the executable file to desktop.